Written by Cheryl Jennison DaProza on June 14, 2016 under News

 The Material That Revolutionized Ribbon Microphones: Roswellite ™ What Is It?
 Roswellite ™ is the trademarked name of a nano-enabled ribbon material that is used in Shure KSM313/NE and KSM353/ED ribbon microphones.
 Roswellite™ is also known as “acoustic nanofilm.”
 It’s an extremely strong, low mass, superelastic, paramagnetic composite with high inherent conductivity and shape memory […]

-Written by Cory Lorentz on March 19, 2010 under Artists
+Written by Cory Lorentz on March 19, 2010 under Live

-Written by Cory Lorentz on February 20, 2010 under Artists
+Written by Cory Lorentz on February 20, 2010 under Live

 New to the Shure roster of endorsers, Matt & Kim were literally on their way to a studio in Atlanta to meet producer Ben Allen and begin work on the follow-up to the critically acclaimed Grand.
 I spoke to Matt over the telephone as Kim minded her speed, navigating the band van down the interstate […]

-Written by Davida Rochman on May 25, 2009 under Education
+Written by Davida Rochman on July 6, 2009

 A bug?
 How big was it?